// Identity Theft + RFID Technology

 5. Put your picture on credit & bank cards.
 Write "Check ID" on the back of credit cards.

-Four of our favorite videos that explain Identity Theft + RFID Technology.
+Four of our favorite videos that explain Identity Theft + RFID Technology and our identity theft wallets.
 Short + sweet, take a few minutes to become an expert.

 : : Mark Baard of The Boston Globe features the STEWART/STAND® Stainless Steel Wallet: Stylish wallets block rogue RFID readers.
 A line of gorgeous RFID blocking wallets from the Brooklyn Product Design Company Stewart/Stand will dazzle your friends, impress your date and protect you against forces unseen. : :